Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

-The asymmetric nature of $\mathcal{D}$ makes the path length function $c(\gamma)$ direction-dependant.
-Here, we demonstrate this nature using a sample configuration space (Fig.~\ref{fig:2D_asym}) in which there exist two paths having the same Euclidean length but different $c(\gamma)$.
 Fig.~\ref{fig:2D_asym} shows a two-dimensional configuration space with a diagonal wall.
 The initial state of the robot is marked by the red dot and the target region is shown as the green rectangle at the upper-right corner.
 The path is obtained by running Algorithm~\ref{algo:2} for $N=10,000$ nodes.

-Notice that in Fig.~\ref{fig:2D_asym}, there are two homotopy classes of paths from the initial state to the goal, as shown by A and B in Fig.~\ref{fig:2D_asym}.
-Although they have similar Euclidean lengths, the algorithm selects path B. The reason why B is preferred can be understood by invoking the optimality of the ``move-and-sense'' strategy for transitioning between two points.
-(Recall the comment after Theorem~\ref{theo:tria}).
-In view of this, path B in Fig.~\ref{fig:2D_asym} allows a strategy close to ``move-and-sense,'' as the covariance is allowed to grow freely until the robot comes near the goal region where a one-time covariance reduction is performed.
-In contrast, path A requires covariance reductions multiple times as the passage narrows.
+Notice that in Fig.~\ref{fig:2D_asym}, there exist two homotopy classes of paths from the initial state to the goal, as shown by A and B; each path resembles the Qbot navigation scenario in Fig.~\ref{fig:Qbot}.